mitin001/blog/2026/01/10/using-language-09.md

 Editing expressions may contain apologies.

-> And now, Van C M burn playing Tchaikovsky's Piano Concerto Number One in Blee Fat Mi nor...I beg your pardon, that should be Fee Blat Minor.
+> And now, Van C M burn playing Tchaikovsky's Piano Concerto Number One in Blee Fat Minor...I beg your pardon, that should be Fee Blat Minor.

 They may contain excuses.